TranslucentTB/TranslucentTB/CONTRIBUTING.md

 Then, translate the strings in that file as well.

-Open the `store-listing.csv` file in a CSV editor (Excel typically works fine), and translate the strings in those as well.
+Open the `store-listing.csv` file in a CSV editor (Excel typically works fine), and translate the strings in there too.
 Leave the thumbnail URL untouched (just copy them all from any other language).
 Make sure to also translate the feature list and search terms.
 Those are towards the end of the file and are rather easy to miss.

 ### 4 - Test